 Ryan went on to compete internationally with the U.S. Ski Team under coaches Bob Beattie and Gordi Eaton, skiing in the prestigious Hahnenkamm downhill in Kitzbühel, Austria, the Lauberhornin in Wengen, Switzerland, winning the Ryan Cup at Mount Tremblant, earning podium finishes in Bormio, Italy, and Adelboden, Switzerland.
 He was named to the 1968 U.S. Olympic Alpine Ski Team but was sidelined by injury before competition.
 He also raced for the University of Colorado and the U.S. Army before completing his undergraduate degree at the University of Vermont and earning his J.D. from Boston College Law School.

-Before joining the University of Colorado ski team in 1964, Ryan was a competitive water skier competing in the U.S. Nationals in Austin, TX, Calaway Gardens, GA, (finishing second in the slalom) and Long Beach, CA, as well the Masters Tournament at Calaway Gardens, GA.
+Before joining the University of Colorado ski team in 1964, Ryan was a competitive water skier competing in the U.S. Nationals in Austin, TX, Calaway Gardens, GA (finishing second in the slalom), and Long Beach, CA, as well the Masters Tournament at Calaway Gardens, GA.

 Following his alpine racing career, Ryan remained deeply involved in the ski world.
 He co-founded the Pico Ski Education Foundation, the Killington Mountain Foundation, has served as a Trustee of the Killington Mountain School for over thirty years, and the Board of Directors of The Heuga Center for Multiple Sclerosis.
 Professionally, Ryan built a successful legal career with a focus on civil litigation and ski industry representation.
 Ryan has provided legal counsel to ski areas, manufacturers, ski academies, and individuals involved in the sport.
 Mr. Ryan has received Martindale-Hubbell's highest "AV" Preeminent rating, is listed in "Best Lawyers® in America," Super Lawyers, and in VT Business Magazine as a Vermont Top Lawyer.